 CO2 Emission Standards for Cars and Vans

 FuelsEurope supports the EU’s goal of achieving climate neutrality by 2050, recognising this will require breakthrough technologies and an enabling policy framework.
-As a general comment, we welcome the EU Commission’s leadership demonstrated in the ambitious and constructive proposals of Fit-for-55 package.
+As a general comment, we welcome the EU Commission’s leadership demonstrated in the ambitious and constructive proposals of the Fit-for-55 package.

 However, regarding the Commission proposal for the revision of the CO2 standards for cars and vans, we regret that it does not include any form of recognition of the role of liquid fuels for decarbonising light-duty transport.
 The Commission has proposed an increased objective of respectively 55% and 50% reduction of CO2 emissions for cars and vans by 2030 compared to 2021.
 It has also introduced a 2035 target of 100% reduction which is de facto a ban on the sales of any internal combustion engine (ICE) vehicles, independently on whether the fuel they use is fossil or renewable.
 We are convinced that the electrification of light duty road transport is poised to play the essential role in the decarbonisation of this sector.
 However, narrow technology mandates would hamper the effectiveness of the transition, causing higher costs to society and ignoring the additional CO2 savings that low-carbon liquid fuels could achieve if used in the existing fleets.
 Moreover, technology exclusions would substantially aggravate job losses in the automotive ecosystem as well as in the low-carbon and renewable fuels value chain, hindering the employment transition in industry more broadly.